 Dear Young and in Love,

 Young and in love, you are losing your way.
 School is not a privilege but a burden.
-You fake sick in the nurse office so you can leave early; you invite all your friends and your boyfriend friends to your house after school and sneak them into your closet when someone comes home early.
-When do you have time to do your homework.
+You fake sick in the nurses’ office so you can leave school early.
+You invite all your friends and your boyfriend friends to your house after school and sneak them into your closet when someone comes home early.
+When do you have time to do your homework?
 Did you forget you need to do good in high school to get into a decent college?
 When will you realize you are jeopardizing your life by the poor choices you are making now…who are you?
 You spent all your life getting good grades and being smart.
-When will you realize that you have to start taking your life and future seriously?
+When will you understand that you have to start taking your life and future seriously?

 Love.
 You are fortunate to have found true love at such a young and innocent age.
 You’ve met your soul mate.
-He is kind, he is sweet, he is innocent and he is patient.
+He is kind.
+He is sweet.
+He is innocent.
+He is patient.
 You have this unrelenting passion for him.
 You are in a love far greater than your years which is why you don’t really know how to handle your feelings and emotions.
 You are in a reciprocated type of love.

 You live in a world where sex is the thing to do in a relationship.
 Are you ready for such a huge commitment?
-Well I guess you are, since you are “so grown.”
-So once you and your boyfriend establish your unrelenting love for one another you take it upon yourself to say “Lets Do It.”
-His face is mixed with shock and excitement but he obliges quickly and that night just like that it happened.
+Well, I guess you are, since you’re “so grown.”
+So once you and your boyfriend establish your unrelenting love for one another you take it upon yourself to say “Let’s Do It.”
+His face is mixed with shock and excitement but he obliges quickly and that night, just like that, it happened.

 The next day no one could tell you that you were not a woman.
 You called just about every friend you had bragging about how romantic your experience was.
 Romantic indeed.
 Till this day you can still say you lost your virginity with no regrets.
-It was with a guy who loved you more than anything and you didn’t have to fear like so many other girls your age that he would go telling every tom, dick, and harry about your escapades with him.
+It was with a guy who loved you more than anything and you didn’t have to fear like so many other girls your age that he would go telling everyone about your escapades with him.
 Not only was he the love of your life but your best friend.

-Young and in love you are a risk taker.
+Young and in love you are a risk-taker.
 You live in the moment, you take chances and you do things without thinking.
-Some of the decisions you make during this time will have an affect on your near future, yet you are living life and enjoying the trials of being a teenager.
+Some of the decisions you make during this time will have an effect on your near future, yet you are living life and enjoying the trials of being a teenager.